A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

-By repeating the measurement many times at each value of $0\leq t\leq 3$, we obtain the expectation value of the density.
-The results based on 15 equally spaced time-points with 3000 measurements at each fixed time are shown in \figref{fig:zmdens}.
+By repeating the measurement at each time step in the time range $0 \leq t \leq 3$, we obtain the expectation value of the density.
+The results based on 15 equally spaced time-points with 3000 measurements at each fixed time are shown in \figref{comp}(a)(d).
 The exact time evolution of the density is also shown in the figure for comparison along with error bars of $2\sigma$ reflective of the $N=3000$ sample variance of the binomial distribution.

 The simplicity of this measurement approach reduces the classical runtime to the lowest of the three methods compared, and the convergence of the error bars is faster than the Bayesian measurement discussed later.